Rjmoodie/yardpass-upgrade/ATTENDEE_FOLLOWING_IMPLEMENTATION.md

 # Attendee Following Implementation

 ## Overview
-This implementation adds comprehensive user-to-user following capabilities to YardPass, enabling professional networking at events.
+This implementation adds comprehensive user-to-user following capabilities to Liventix, enabling professional networking at events.
 Users can now follow other attendees, organizers, and discover new connections to build their network.

 ## Database Changes